Cholee has a Bachelor's degree in Criminal Justice and has volunteered her time in juvenile group homes.

 Prevention Methods for Parents and the Community

-As a parent it's our responsibility to teach our children what we expect of them.
+As parents, it's our responsibility to teach our children what we expect of them.
 By creating rules, the knowledge of what we expect from our children along with society norms will be clear to them.
 Children are less likely to disobey and start problem behaviors when they know the rules and have consistent repercussions when the rules are broken.
-Parents who know their children's friends, are involved in their school work, and extra curricular activities are more likely to have children who follow the rules and are less likely to act out.
+Parents who know their children's friends, are involved in their school work, and extracurricular activities are more likely to have children who follow the rules and are less likely to act out.
 Children are less likely to act out when they know what is expected of them.

 Encourage your children to get involved in the community whether it be through community sports, or volunteer work such as community service.
 Children invested in the community are less likely to damage property, burglarize houses, or steal.